 In addition to these ryokan onsens, there are also two unmanned public bath houses in Kurokawa Onsen.
 The Jizoyu public bath house has gender-separated baths for JPY 200 yen per person, while the Anayu public bath house has a mixed bath for JPY 100 yen each.

 I LOVE Japanese food.
 It’s my favorite cuisine in the world and a major reason why we love visiting this country.
-If you like Japanese food as much as we do, then I suggest checking out our Japanese Food Guide.
+If you like Japanese food as much as we do, then I suggest checking out our article on the best dishes to eat in Japan.
 It covers many popular dishes as well as regional specialties by prefecture, including Kumamoto.

 WHERE TO EAT